-Comments received in response to NMFS' 2011 proposal to elevate several fisheries in Hawai'i from having a "remote likelihood" of serious injury or mortality (Category III) of spotted dolphins to having "occasional" mortalities or serious injuries (Category II) noted uncertainty on a number of topics.
-This included insufficient quantitative information available to draw conclusions regarding the frequency of interactions with spotted dolphins, that vessels fished in front of dolphin groups rather than within the groups themselves, and that there may be a seasonal component to the interactions, among others (Department of Commerce 2011a, 2011b).
-Our results are directly relevant to these issues, as we provide quantitative information that addresses the frequency and nature of interactions between fishing vessels and spotted dolphins in Hawaiian waters.
-We have shown that vessels fishing in association with spotted dolphin groups do so most regularly off Hawai'i Island, that these interactions occur throughout the year (Figure 5), and that a relatively large number of vessels (Figure 4) utilize this fishing strategy to try to catch tunas.
-Even though some vessels would occasional troll around a dolphin group, those same vessels would also fish within the dolphin's group envelope.
-Thus the presence of gear in the water around the dolphins provides some risk of hooking or entanglement.
+Comments received in response to NMFS' 2011 proposal to elevate several fisheries in Hawai'i from having a "remote likelihood" of serious injury or mortality (Category III) of spotted dolphins to having "occasional" mortalities or serious injuries (Category II) noted uncertainty on several topics.
+This included insufficient quantitative information available to draw conclusions regarding the frequency of associations with spotted dolphins, that vessels fished in front of dolphin groups rather than within the groups themselves, and that there may be a seasonal component to the associations, among others (Department of Commerce, 2011a, 2011b).
+Our results are directly relevant to these issues, as we provide quantitative information that addresses the frequency and nature of associations between fishing vessels and spotted dolphins in Hawaiian waters.
+We have shown that vessels fishing in association with spotted dolphin groups do so most regularly off Hawai'i Island, with 29.7 % of the dolphin groups having fishing vessels present, in comparison to 14.6 % and 2.8 % of the groups off O'ahu and Maui Nui, respectively.
+Even though some vessels would occasionally troll around a dolphin group, those same vessels would also fish within the dolphin's group envelope.
+Thus, the presence of gear in the water around the dolphins provides some risk of hooking or entanglement.
+We also found that these associations occur throughout the year (Fig. 5), spanning all four oceanographic seasons in Hawai'i (Flament, 1996).
+Furthermore, results from our photo-identification efforts with fishing vessels show that the number of vessels that utilize this fishing strategy to try to catch tunas off Hawai'i Island at least occasionally during the year is in the low hundreds (Fig. 4).
+We do know that many vessels do not exclusively employ this strategy to catch tuna, as we have documented some of the same vessels fishing with no dolphins present, and during longer encounters the number of vessels actively fishing in association with dolphin groups would fluctuate (unpublished data).
+As a closed model, the Lincoln-Petersen mark-recapture method assumes no immigration to or emigration from the population during the study, and that individual vessels all have equal likelihood of being encountered during a sampling period.
+The violation of these two assumptions by variability in individual fishing activity (e.g., fishing outside the study area, using a different fishing method, or stopping fishing) will decrease estimates of capture probability, and therefore inflate abundance estimates (Seber, 2002).
+The magnitude of this effect on the dataset used in this study is unknown.
+Even given these caveats, based both on our estimates and the discovery curve (Fig. 4), the number of vessels that at least occasionally use this approach appears to be in the low hundreds, rather than in the 10s of vessels.